 Our aim is to ensure that assessment caters for a range of students’ requirements.
 Throughout the course, a strong emphasis is placed on regular feedback in order to provide you with the opportunity to enhance your performance.

-of our Politics student were satisfied with the academic support
+our students were satisfied with the quality of teaching.

 Politics graduates have gone on to enter a variety of roles in sectors such as national or international government, leading non-governmental organisations in London, Brussels and other European capital states, journalism, law, teaching, and graduate training schemes in the public and private sectors.
 Five of our graduates have worked as assistants to MPs in Westminster.
 A high proportion of our students also go on to study at postgraduate level, some are currently completing funded PhD research.